GurshawnL/2212Project/README.md

 * **Coin List:** BTC,ADA,ETH
 * **Strategy Name:** Strategy-A

-To avoid compilation error, the cryptocurrency coin list must be written using only abbreviated capital letters, separated by commas with no spaces.
+To avoid compilation error, the cryptocurrency coin list must be written using only abbreviated capital letters, separated by commas with no spaces.\
-**Good Input**:
+**Correct Input**: BTC,ADA,ETH\
-BTC,ADA,ETH
-**Incorrect Input:**
-bTc, Ada, etheruem
+**Incorrect Input:** bTc, Ada, etheruem